koengr/QCforBusiness/_essentials/background.md

 hovercraft.
 Unfortunately, in many cases, we don’t yet know what the fastest means of transportation is.
-It is still an active area of research to completely map out the landscape over which quantum and classical computers can travel and to determine which problems can be sped up or not.
+It is still an active area of research to completely map out the landscape over which quantum and classical computers can travel and to determine which problems allow a speedup, and which don’t.

 For this reason, we don’t expect that classical computers will be replaced any time soon.
 Instead, classical and quantum processors will live side by side, and programmers will pick whichever tool is better suited to solve a certain problem.
-The situation could be similar to how we use graphical processing units (GPUs) today, which offer tremendous speedups for the training of AI models but are not made to replace regular classical processors (CPUs).
-Perhaps we should even give quantum computers a similar name, like “QPU” for Quantum Processing Unit.
+The situation could be similar to how we use graphical processing units (GPUs) today, which offer tremendous speedups for the training of artificial intelligence models but are not made to replace regular classical processors (CPUs).
+Perhaps we should even give quantum computers a similar name, like ‘QPU’ for Quantum Processing Unit.

 In the analogy with the Strait of Gibraltar, the precise route that you travel denotes the chosen **algorithm**.
 In the field of computer science, an algorithm is a step-by-step list of instructions that describes how a computational problem should be solved.
-The ‘steps’* *here should be sufficiently simple so that it is completely unambiguously how to do them.
+The ‘steps’* *here should be sufficiently simple so that it is completely unambiguous how to do them.
 They could be operations such as adding, multiplying, or comparing two numbers.
 Needless the say, the fewer steps the algorithm requires, the better.

-By exploiting quantum mechanics, a quantum computer introduces new basic steps (like crossing the sea) that are impossible to perform on a classical computer.
+By exploiting quantum mechanics, a quantum computer introduces new basic steps that are impossible to perform on a classical computer.
 For example, the previous chapter introduced quantum logic gates that generalise operations like AND and OR.
-Using these building blocks, we can formulate quantum algorithms that take fewer steps than the best classical algorithm ever could!
+Using these building blocks, we can formulate quantum algorithms that take much fewer steps than the best classical algorithm ever could!

 In the end, the time needed to solve a problem can be very roughly calculated as: